 24. Economic Corridor Development.
-ADB has prepared a Vision Study to develop Assam state as India's expressway to ASEAN, which laid down an outward looking growth strategy up to 2025.
-ADB submitted the report to the state government in December 2018, which then requested ADB to scale up the study to a Northeast Region Corridor study which will span from Dawki (on the India-Bangladesh border) to Shillong via Guwahati to Nagaon, and from Golaghat via Dimapur and Imphal to Moreh (on the India-Myanmar Border).
+ADB has prepared a Vision Study to develop Assam state as India's expressway to ASEAN, which laid down an outward-looking growth strategy up to 2025.
+ADB submitted the report to the state government in December 2018, which then requested ADB to scale up the study to a Northeast Region Corridor study which will span from Dawki (on the India-Bangladesh border) to Shillong via Guwahati to Nagaon, and from Golaghat via Dimapur and Imphal to Moreh (on the India-Myanmar border).

-25. While the "Chicken Neck" area (between Bhutan, India and Nepal) has benefited from road upgrading (largely with ADB support), the corridor needs to focus on enhancing connectivity between key points in the northeast region of India, and toward the border with Myanmar.
-The Government of India will support needed road improvements especially with respect to Assam-Nagaland- Manipur links.
-Within Myanmar, there are several sections of the corridor that require upgrading and these are being addressed by Trilateral Highway initiatives as well as GMS projects in Myanmar.
-In order to catalyze India's Act East Policy, involving enhancing economic linkages with Southeast Asia via Myanmar, there is a need to operationalize the India- Myanmar-Thailand motor vehicle agreement (MVA) to facilitate passenger, personal, and cargo vehicular traffic between IMT countries, reducing costly and time-consuming transshipment of people and goods at border crossings, spurring more opportunities for greater trade and economic exchanges along the corridor.
+25. While the "Chicken Neck" area (between Bhutan, India, and Nepal) has benefited from road upgrading (largely with ADB support), the corridor needs to focus on enhancing connectivity between key points in the northeast region of India, and toward the border with Myanmar.
+The Government of India will support needed road improvements especially with respect to Assam-Nagaland-Manipur links.
+Within Myanmar, there are several sections of the corridor that require

-13 Mostly financed by Government of India; some sections covered by ADB's SASEC Road Connectivity Investment Program for India, with Tranche 1 committed in 2015 and Tranche 2 in 2018.
+13 Mostly financed by the Government of India; some sections covered by ADB's SASEC Road Connectivity Investment Program for India, with Tranche 1 committed in 2015 and Tranche 2 in 2018.

-14 ADB has approved GMS Highway Modernization project I and II for Myanmar in December 2018 and November 2020, with combined ADB financing of \$678.5 million, to upgrade and improve safety of central and southern stretches of the Trilateral Highway and that are part of the GMS North-South and East West Economic Corridor.
+14 ADB has approved GMS Highway Modernization project I and II for Myanmar in December 2018 and November 2020, with combined ADB financing of \$678.5 million, to upgrade and improve safety of central and southern stretches of the Trilateral Highway and that are part of the GMS North-South and East-West Economic Corridor.